 Approximately 100 acres of potential salt marsh at the Iverson Preserve is diked, drained, and no longer accessible to juvenile salmonids migrating along the Port Susan nearshore.
 The dike was built in the 1940’s to improve farming conditions.
 The land behind the dike is owned and managed by Island County Public Works, Parks Department, and held as open field space and freshwater wetlands.
 In 2001, Phillip Williams and Associates (PWA) completed a flood study to determine alternatives for restoration and enhancement of Iverson Preserve.
 This study developed 4 alternative restoration strategies that ranged from no action to a full restoration of tidal inundation to the historic marsh.
 One of the primary conclusions of the PWA study was that additional studies (flood and saltwater intrusion) were needed before a specific restoration alternative could be recommended.

 This project will build upon earlier efforts to assess flood and salt water intrusion risk to neighboring properties.
-There will also be extensive outreach to the community to achieve consensus for a project that both addresses their concerns and incorporates their feedback while also improving this valued salmonid habitat.
+Through a series of community events (including small meetings with targeted residents in the Long Beach community as well as public community events), t here will be extensive outreach to the community to achieve consensus for a selection of conceptual designs that both addresses their concerns and incorporates their feedback while also improving this valued salmonid habitat.
 Neighboring community and park patron support will be key to the success of this project.
+The input received from the outreach efforts as well as meeting outcomes will be well documented through participation logs and meeting notes and housed at the County.

 Beamer, E, A McBride, C Greene, R Henderson, G Hood, K Wolf, K Larsen, C Rice and K Fresh.
 2005.
 Delta and nearshore restoration for the recovery of wild Skagit River Chinook salmon: linking estuary restoration to wild Chinook salmon populations.
 Appendix to the Skagit Chinook Recovery Plan.